Lead magnets are a vital part of list building.

 After all, if you don’t know where they’re coming from, how can you optimize what you’re doing to get more subscribers?

 It’s quite easy to track where subscribers are coming from in Google Analytics.
-All you need is a page that:
+All you need is a page that all subscribers see after they enter their details.

 The problem is (again):